-- (b) Land Divisions.
-No person, firm or corporation shall divide any land located within the corporate limits of the City of Madison or within the extraterritorial plat approval jurisdiction thereof which shall result in a land division as defined herein without filing for approval by the secretary of the City Plan Commission and recording a certified survey map meeting all of the applicable requirements of Sec.
+(b) Land Divisions.
+No person, firm or corporation shall divide any land located within the corporate limits of the City of Madison or within the extraterritorial plat approval jurisdiction thereof which shall result in a land division as defined herein without filing for approval by the secretary of the Plan Commission and recording a certified survey map meeting all of the applicable requirements of Sec.
 16.23 of the Madison General Ordinances and Wis.
 Stat. § 236.34, and Wis.
 Admin.
-Code ch.
+Code

+- Ch.
 Trans 405.
 Successive land divisions from a lot or parcel may be approved provided all divisions within any five (5) year period create a total of four (4) or less parcels or building sites.
 A preliminary plat must be filed prior to the certified survey map unless waived by the secretary of the Plan Commission.
 This Ordinance shall apply to Condominiums created under Wis Stats. ch.
-703, the Condominium Ownership Act, where an actual land division results. - (c) Land Divisions or Subdivisions in Extraterritorial Plat Approval Jurisdiction.
+703, the Condominium Ownership Act, where an actual land division results.
+The requirements and criteria for approval in subd. (a) shall be applied to any land division required by this section to the extent allowed by law. - (c) Land Divisions or Subdivisions in Extraterritorial Plat Approval Jurisdiction.
 The Plan Commission may recommend or approve the subdividing of lands in the extraterritorial plat approval jurisdiction based on the applicable criteria enumerated hereinafter.
 The Plan Commission shall not consider any subdivision or land division which did not have prior approval by the approving authorities for both the Town(s) and Dane County.
 The Plan Commission may require any conditions in the approval of a subdivision or land division, including the use of any restrictive covenant.